← cook.2ho.me

 Coconut milk, not cream — ALDI Asia Specialities is the house pick

-The everyday choice here is ALDI Asia Specialities Coconut Milk (400ml can, product of Sri Lanka): 75% coconut kernel extract, 18.1g fat per 100ml, no added salt.
+The everyday choice here is ALDI Asia Specialities Coconut Milk (400g nominal can, product of Sri Lanka): 75% coconut kernel extract, 18.1% fat on the label, no added salt.
 The 18% fat sits dead-centre of the 17–22% band this recipe is tuned for.
 It contains guar gum and CMC (E412 + E466) as stabilisers — means the milk pours uniformly out of the can without separating, which is actually helpful for the layering technique.
 Ayam, Trident, or the Coles/Woolworths house brand all sit in the same band and work the same way.
 Coconut cream (50%+ fat) scorches readily under pressure and has too little water to hydrate brown rice without unbalancing the cook.
 Creamed coconut (the solid block) doesn’t disperse evenly — skip it.

-The 400ml can holds ~400g.
-The 4-serving recipe uses 200g — half a can.
+The 400g can uses 200g here — half a can.
 Options for the rest: pour into a sealed jar, refrigerate, use within 3–4 days for a Thai or Sri Lankan curry, dal, smoothie, or porridge.
 To keep longer, freeze in 50g or 100g portions (silicone cube tray works well); thaws fine for cooking, will look slightly grainy raw.
-The 2-serving recipe uses a quarter of the can — same storage logic, just more leftover.
+A half batch uses a quarter of the can — same storage logic, just more leftover.

 Layer, don’t stir